RhetTbull/osxphotos/README.md

                                   You can run more than one function by repeating the '--post-function' option with
                                   different arguments.
 See Post Function below.
-  --exportdb EXPORTDB_FILE        Specify alternate name for database file which
+  --exportdb EXPORTDB_FILE        Specify alternate path for database file which
                                   stores state information for export and
                                   --update.
 If --exportdb is not specified,
                                   export database will be saved to
                                   '.osxphotos_export.db' in the export
                                   directory.
-Must be specified as filename
+If --exportdb is specified, it
-                                  only, not a path, as export database will be saved in export directory.
+                                  will be saved to the specified file.
   --load-config <config file path>
                                   Load options from file as written with --save- config.
 This allows you to save a complex